Epiglottitis in Children

 Which children are at risk for epiglottitis?

 Children who don't get the Hib vaccine are at greater risk for epiglottitis.
+Children with a weak immune system due to certain medicines or diseases are also more likely to get this condition.

 What are the symptoms of epiglottitis in a child?